nginx/unit-docs/source/configuration.rst

         .. note::

-           Make sure to :command:`chmod +x` the file you list here so Unit can start it.
+           Make sure to :command:`chmod +x`
+           the file you list here
+           so Unit can start it.

     * - :samp:`arguments`
+      - Array of strings;
+        command-line arguments
-      - Command-line arguments to be passed to the application.
+        to be passed to the app.
         The example below is equivalent to
         :samp:`/www/apps/node-app/app.js --tmp-files /tmp/node-cache`.